 The staffing plan has not been deviated from within the last 12 months.
-I confirmed during staff interviews that any posts would be filled with overtime.
+I confirmed during staff interviews that any posts would be filled with overtime if needed.

-The facility has not had any incidents related to sexual abuse or sexual harassment.
-The facility administrators review other incidents that have occurred at the facility, as well as discussing normal facility operation.
-They discuss any adjustments that may need to be made to the staffing plan, deployment of video monitoring and other technologies, and any resources available.
+The administration meets on a regular basis to review incidents that have occurred at the facility, as well as discussing normal facility operation.
+During these meetings, they discuss any adjustments that may need to be made to the staffing plan, deployment of video monitoring and other technologies, and any resources available.
 This was confirmed during the staff interviews.